thinguyen381/TBDAirline/README.md

 I also added 1 more controller which is Tracking Controller.
 It does a simple task that receives tracking number and shows reservation's infomation.

 Notes: You can try the published website if you can't launch it from the Visual studio.

+TODO:
+  Make dates that are not possible unselectable
+    departing flight cannot be scheduled for any date passed today returning flight / arrival flight date and time cannot happen before departing

+  Error Handling
+    Clicking book without selecting flights causes a crash Can select times that shouldn't be selectable selecting ONLY a departing flight causes a crash selecting ONLY a return flight causes a crash

+  Adding round trip/one way option to flight schedule
+    one way flight will not show a return flight.